jensenemily/jensenemily.github.io/cv.md

 ---
 ## Currently

-Preparing to begin my postdoctoral work at Northeastern University
+I am a postdoctoral researcher at Northeastern University College of Engineering

 ## Education